How do you make caviar?

 For centuries, the process to obtain caviar has been nearly the same.
 Despite advances in farming, fishing, and production technology, the practice of harvesting fish roe has not really changed, with methods being passed down from generation to generation.

-Since the decline of wild sturgeon populations, the traditional Russian and Iranian technique has become a bit controversial because it requires that the fish are killed in order to harvest its eggs.
+Since the decline of wild sturgeon populations, the traditional Russian and Iranian harvesting techniques still continue today, just with farmed sturgeon instead of wild, but killing the fish in order to harvest its eggs is still required to make fine caviar.

 - In modern fish farms and fisheries, the adult roe-carrying fish is slowly cooled in ice-cold waters to reduce their movement, lower fat content, and help render them unconscious before being brought to harvest.